foglet/transit/README.md

 # transit

-This repository contains transit routes from world cities.
+This repository contains transit routes from the world's cities.